Cocotte-Corp/PitchDark/BetaTestPlan.md

 - Test crouching, running, and other movement options
 - Verify collision detection works properly with environment

-### Scenario 2: The Brouillard (Pitch) Mechanic
+### Scenario 2: The Fog (Pitch) Mechanic

-**User Role:** Player Feature Being Tested: Brouillard expansion and effects Expected Outcome: The Brouillard visibly affects the environment and player perception Steps to Execute:
+**User Role:** Player Feature Being Tested: Fog expansion and effects Expected Outcome: The Fog visibly affects the environment and player perception Steps to Execute:

-- Enter an area where the Brouillard is present
+- Enter an area where the Fog is present
 - Observe visual and audio distortion effects
-- Remain in the Brouillard for 60 seconds and note mental health degradation
+- Remain in the Fog for 60 seconds and note mental health degradation
-- Test using protective equipment to mitigate Brouillard effects
+- Test using protective equipment to mitigate Fog effects
-- Verify that the Brouillard expands over time as described in the design document
+- Verify that the Fog expands over time as described in the design document

 ### Scenario 3: Combat System